 Amplifon’s Miracle-Ear Foundation provides hearing aids, follow-up and educational resources to those who do not have enough financial resources to meet their hearing health needs.

-Thanks to the “Amplibus” initiative, Amplifon hearing care professionals in Italy and Switzerland travel all over their national territory offering free hearing tests to raise public awareness on the importance of prevention and screening for hearing loss.
+Thanks to Amplifon's campers, our hearing care professionals in Italy and Switzerland travel all over their national territory offering free hearing tests to raise public awareness on the importance of prevention and screening for hearing loss.

 Amplifon France collaborates with Les Enfants Sourds du Cambodge, a non-profit organization, donating €15,000 every year to finance audiologic material and hearing aids to provide treatment to marginalized children and to provide the necessary training to local personnel.